 When it comes to raising more money, one of the biggest predicators of your success involves how effectively you ask for the gift.
 Asking too soon in the donor relationship, waiting too long, asking for too little, or not properly handling objections can all lead to reduced results.
 The process of successfully asking for a donor’s very best gift is both an attitude and an aptitude that can be learned and developed.

 Your work in supporting, managing, and preparing your institution’s board members, volunteers, and other institutional leaders for solicitation is one of the most critical roles you play as an advancement leader.
 Helping them manage their time, preparing them for prospect visits, and strategizing with them on major solicitations are just a few examples of the essential work you must do to help your volunteers and leaders be active and effective members of the advancement team.

 In this interactive workshop, brought to you by the Gonser Gerber Institute, our faculty will guide you, your board members, volunteers, and/or institutional leaders through the thinking and actions for asking donors for their best possible gifts.
 You will learn the cues for timing the ask, how to phrase a solicitation, and how to respond and follow-up to a donor’s reaction to your request.
-We will also be spending our time doing role-play activities, scenarios and demonstrations so that you are actually simulating making a gift request in a friendly, no-pressure environment.
+We will also be spending our time doing activities, role-play sessions and scenarios so that you are actually simulating making a gift request in a friendly, no-pressure environment.
 Your team will walk away with the tools and skills to successfully close more gifts for more money.

 This workshop is designed for all board members and dedicated volunteers and their team of gift officers, development leaders, president, CEO, and others who are asking donors for major gifts.
 This is a great opportunity to invite your president or CEO and key advancement volunteers to join you in learning more about effectively asking for gifts.